We Asked Five Professional Dive Instructors What Their Most Precious Piece of Dive Equipment Was. The Results Were Not What We Expected!

 Diving would not be possible if it weren’t for the mighty regulator – our life-support system.
 The regulator is what supplies us with air from the tank and it is often the most expensive piece of dive equipment.
 Sim has a new regulator, which she describes as being really easy to breathe from.
 The A700 has an extremely low resistance when it comes to inhaling, so breathing feels much more natural.
 Sim also likes that the second stage is smaller and less bulky than most.

 Magnetic Slate – Kevin

-	For many years, Kevin has dived with a magnetic slate - you write onto it and swipe to come back to a blank canvas.
+For many years, Kevin has dived with a magnetic slate – you write onto it and swipe to come back to a blank canvas.
 Obviously, underwater we can’t talk to each other so divers have come up with various signals to communicate.
-The stillness and break from constant chit chatter is refreshing, but sometimes putting a pen to paper (magnet to magnetic slate) is necessary or at least helpful.
+The stillness and break from constant chit-chatter is refreshing, but sometimes putting a pen to paper (magnet to magnetic slate) is necessary or at least helpful.
 Kevin uses the slate mostly with children who really enjoy expressing themselves underwater or he uses it to write down fish or critters he sees which don’t have a scuba signal.
-Find the perfect accessories for you here.